JiaoXianjun/rtl-sdr-LTE/README.md

 Then those bands are scanned with my MATLAB scanner: https://github.com/JiaoXianjun/multi-rtl-sdr-calibration (see README_for_spectrum_scanner.txt in that repo.
 Or just search rtl-sdr in http://www.mathworks.com/matlabcentral/fileexchange/)

 See those .png files for spectrum plots.
 (For the band above 2.5GHz which has exceeded range of rtl-sdr dongle, a MMDS LNB is used to extend the band to above 2.5GHz.
 See MMDS-LNB-LO1998-to-extend-dongle-band.jpg.
-I learn this method from http://blog.cyberexplorer.me/2014/01/sniffing-and-decoding-nrf24l01-and.html and https://github.com/omriiluz/NRF24-BTLE-Decoder)
+I learn this method from http://blog.cyberexplorer.me/2014/01/sniffing-and-decoding-nrf24l01-and.html and https://github.com/omriiluz/NRF24-BTLE-Decoder.
+The LO of my LNB is 1998MHz.
+It means that when the dongle is tuned to 600MHz, it actually receives 600+1998Mhz!)

 LTE-Cell-Scanner decodes LTE MIB successfully in 1850-1880MHz band, but unsuccessful for other bands even they seems pretty like LTE 20MHz spectrum.